CUUATS/lrtp/content/existing-conditions/demographics/index.md

 and compare due to the fact that students are sometimes inaccurately defined as ‘living below poverty level’ because of the difficulty in measuring their non-traditional forms of income and financial support.
+{{<table url="table3-4.csv"
+title="Urbanized Area Population With A Disability (2012)" source="US Census Bureau, Census 2008-12 ACS">}}
+{{<table url="table3-5.csv"
+title="Urbanized Area Poverty Status By Age" source="US Census Bureau.
+Decennial Census 2000 and ACS 5-Year Data 2006-2010 (Table B17001).
+Urbanized Area data are an aggregation of Champaign, Urbana, Savoy, Tolono, and Bondville.
+Due to rounding, totals may not equal 100.
+In a comparison study between Census 2000 income data and the 2000 ACS, income collected in Census 2000 was found to be about 4 percent higher than that in the 2000 ACS.
+For more information on the differences of income in the ACS and Census 2000, see Income in the American Community Survey: Comparison to Census 2000. (www.census.gov)">}}

 ### Households
 Household size is an indicator of population distribution and density within the